Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: A Framework for Verifying ML Robustness and Security

 \section{A Framework for Verifying ML Robustness and Security}

 In this section, we present a general framework for verifying the robustness and security of ML systems against attackers with different capabilities.
-First, we describe our rationale of focusing on input-output behaviors instead of the internal states of ML systems.
-Next, we present the framework formally and explain its generality.
-Lastly, we discuss potential implementations of this framework.

-{\bf Why focus on input-output verification.} Traditional and ML programs are very different from each other in terms of verification.
-Traditional programs are \emph{operational}: each operation in the program is defined clearly by the programmers with the intention to perform one sub-task of the overall program task.
-Thus, it is conceptually feasible (albeit costly) to (1) write a complete functional specification to ensure the total correctness of the program and (2) specify pre- and post-conditions for each operation to ensure the correctness of the intermediate states.
+First, we describe the differences between verifying traditional software and ML systems.
+Next, we compare and contrast the safety properties of ML systems with those of traditional software.
+Finally, we present formal definitions and a taxonomy of different ML safety properties.

+{\bf Verifying traditional software vs. ML.} A principled way of verifying a program against different kinds of attacks is to check the behavior of the program against a complete set of functional specifications and ensure that the program always behaves according to these specifications.
+For most traditional software, writing complete specifications, while effort intensive, is conceptually feasible as the developers write the code themselves and therefore have detailed knowledge about the internal states and the desired behavior of the software under different settings.
+For example, a file format parser is supposed to accept all inputs according to the rules of the corresponding grammar or a protocol implementation should follow the protocol state machine.

-In contrast, the logic in ML systems is learned from data using an \emph{automated optimization} process.
-Its logic is often opaque even to its own designers, making it challenging to write complete specifications.
-For instance, creating a complete specification for the correct behavior of a self-driving car under different driving conditions essentially involves recreating the logic of a human driver, which is computationally infeasible and not practical.
-In addition, the nature of optimization means that, there are multiple acceptable ways through different internal states for satisfying the final goal.
-For instance, a car can be safely driven on the road with many slightly different but similar steering angles.
-Therefore, we conjecture that ML verification should focus on partial, input-output correctness rather than complete functional correctness.
+By contrast, the logic of an ML system is automatically learned from data and is opaque even to the designers of the ML system.
+Therefore, writing complete specifications of ML systems is not feasible as the rules and internal states involved are too complex for a human to enumerate.
+For example, creating a complete specification for the correct behavior of a self-driving car under different driving conditions essentially involves recreating the logic of a human driver, which is computationally infeasible and not practical.

+{\bf Safety properties.} An alternative way of ensuring software security and robustness is to verify a software against a set of safety properties describing unwanted behaviors that the software should never exhibit, \ie any violation of the safety properties will indicate a security/robustness issue.

+This approach has several advantages over checking against complete functional specifications.
+First, safety properties require less manual effort to create than complete specifications.
+Second, unlike functional specifications, even verification of an incomplete set of safety properties can potentially provide meaningful security and robustness guarantees under different threat models.